Department of Digitalization

 CBS offers a range of MSc programmes that explore how digital technologies and data shape business, management, and society.
 Whether focusing on information systems, data science, or digital innovation, these programmes equip students to bridge technical and organisational domains — combining analytical skills, strategic insight, and an understanding of how technology can drive business transformation.

-Being a PhD at DIGI
+Being a PhD student at DIGI

 The Department of Digitalization runs a successful Ph.D. program with more than 20 Ph.D. fellows currently enrolled.
 Department of Digitalization (DIGI) focuses on digitalization in business and society.
 DIGI strives to collaborate with industry and society through engaged scholarship while pursuing rigorous research that explores the fast-moving pace and radical innovation and social change that characterizes digital phenomena.